AlphaTechnolog/dotfiles/README.md

 In this repo, I'm sharing with you my rices, and offering you tips/instructions on how this things works (but in fact, i don't really know how this works, cuz i don't know what I'm doing :/ so good luck :3 lmao).

+Also, support could be a bit limited, or maybe late responses on issues, because i'm kinda busy with work and school :/

 > Configurations are in other branches.

 <h1>